softcover/softcover_book/chapters/getting_started.md

 <!-- footnotes  -->

-[^online_version]: This document is available online at <http://manual.softcover.io/book>.
+[^undefined_xref]: This is what an undefined cross-reference looks like.
+It will be filled in as soon as the corresponding section is properly defined and labeled.

 [^poly_pronunciation]: \PolyTeXnic\ is pronounced exactly like the English word [*polytechnic*](http://www.thefreedictionary.com/polytechnic).

 [^maxwell]: If already know [Maxwell's equations](http://en.wikipedia.org/wiki/Maxwell's_equations), the fundamental equations of electrodynamics, Eq.~\eqref{eq:maxwell} may look a little unfamiliar.
 This is because it writes the equations in a system called *rationalized [MKS units](http://en.wikipedia.org/wiki/MKS_system_of_units)*, which set \( \mu_0=\epsilon_0=1 \).
 In my view, these are the units in which Maxwell's equations are the most beautiful.
 Moreover, since the speed of light is \( 1/\sqrt{\mu_0\epsilon_0} \), this choice of units gives us \( c = 1 \) for free.

-[^multiple_browsers]: Take care to attach only one browser to localhost:4000 at a time; otherwise, the Softcover server won't know which one to refresh.
+[^multiple_browsers]: Take care to attach only one browser at a time; otherwise, the Softcover server won't know which browser to refresh.

 [^sc_s]: For brevity, you can use `s` in place of `server`, as in `softcover s`.
 Since `sc` is an alias for `softcover`, you can even write `sc s` to start the local server.
 This is a little cryptic, so in the text I write `softcover server`, but in real life I nearly always just type `sc s`.

+[^ipad_address]: You can find the iPad's local network address by examining the results of `ifconfig`; in my experience the relevant address usually begins with `192` (when on the local wireless network) or `172` (when attached directly to a computer), so you can probably extract the right local address using the command `ifconfig | egrep '(172|192)'`.